Guide to Work, Study, Travel and Living Abroad

 In our age of instant communication and light-speed travel, crossing even a short distance in a sailboat reminds us that despite our attempts to shrink the world with technology, our planet remains one enormous place.
 After two weeks at sea, watching a distant island grow on the horizon provides an indescribable feeling of accomplishment.
 The first beer ashore never tasted better, and a freshwater shower after weeks of bathing in the salty ocean is a blessing from Heaven.

-If you plan accordingly and have ample time, traveling the globe by “hitchhiking” on sailing yachts is a truly unique and rewarding way to see the world.
-After the first trip, you are no longer inexperienced and it becomes progressively easier to find and sail on additional boats.
+If you plan accordingly and have ample time, traveling the globe by "hitchhiking" on sailing yachts is a unique and rewarding way to see the world.
+After the first trip, you still gain experience, and finding and sailing on additional boats becomes progressively easier.
 You will save thousands on airfare and gain a greater appreciation for the distances we travel so quickly through the sky.
 But most importantly, you will return to nature, experience life with a stronger sense of connection to the universe, and return with unforgettable stories.
-You will be changed.
+You will change.

-For More Information on Finding Work on Sailboats of all Kinds Around the World
+For More Info on Finding Work on Sailboats of All Kinds Around the World

 Check out the list of websites below offering crewing opportunities around the world.
 The best ones require a paid membership, but the small fee is well worth the experience you will have once signed on a boat.

-www.crewseekers.net — Amateur and professional yacht crewing positions available worldwide.
+Crewseekers.net — Offers amateur and professional yacht crewing positions available worldwide.
 Registration and posting is free.
-In order to contact yacht owners and join their crew, you must become a member for a fee.
-U.K.-based site.
+To contact yacht owners and join their crew, you must become a member for a fee — a U.K.-based site.

-You will not be paid for most trips unless you are a professional sailor.
-However, owners are usually likely to pick up the tab for airfare to and from the boat, and will almost always provide food en route.
+You will only receive pay for some trips as a professional sailor.
+However, owners will likely pick up the tab for airfare to and from the boat and almost always provide food en route.

-Occasionally you will find a cruising couple looking for an extra hand or two moving their boat across a large ocean to their next port.
-These people will often require a small stipend for your onboard expenses (i.e. food), and will not cover airfare.
+Occasionally you will find a cruising couple looking for an extra hand or two to move their boat across a large ocean to their next port.
+These people will often require a small stipend for your onboard expenses (i.e., food) and will not cover airfare.
 However, this is usually the best and easiest way to cover large distances under sail, as you can sail from port to port on several different cruising yachts, often spending far less money than you would if you had been traveling by conventional means while staying in hotel or hostel-style accommodations.

-The most important attribute you can have when interviewing for a crew position is being trustworthy and portraying an honest, hard-working attitude.
-Yacht owners, especially the big ones, desire trustworthy people, and once you gain their confidence will often provide further opportunities to sail with them.
+When interviewing for a crew position, the most important attribute you can have is trustworthiness and an honest, hard-working attitude.
+Yacht owners, especially the big ones, desire reliable people, and once you gain their confidence will often provide further opportunities to sail with them.

 More Articles by Andy Schell